Sharpie360/tasker-app/worklog.md

 - styles added

+## 10/19/18

+### add steps validation
+- validation for add steps, for empty step list, extra empty steps

+### alert-box
+- created element for alerting messages
+-- need to adjust bootstrap theme for alerts

+### taskList
+- gave each task an id with fn to set each new task id

+### steps btns
+- started on important step action btn
+- need a way to traverse svg as well as aplly vue click listen to it.
+- changes steps array from strings to object with
+- - value: string
+- - isImportantStep: boolean

+[ ] debug important step event.
 [ ] change contact to resources?
 [ ] additional details - card flush list
 [ ] Steps list inputs